Wondering why you’re running out of breath when you try to go for a run?

 9. Improve your physical endurance.

 Developing your strength and stamina can help your body endure the pain of exercise.
-It also helps increase your ability to breathe in more air when you’re running.
+It also helps increase your ability to breathe more air when running.
 There are a few ways you can mix up your exercise routine to keep your body engaging more muscles and building more strength.

 10. Assess your breathing pattern.

-Before anything else, you need to know why you’re having a hard time breathing.
+Before anything else, you need to know why you’re having difficulty breathing.
 You can do this by monitoring your breathing patterns.
 Are you making sure to breathe in through your nose, or are you finding yourself gasping for air through your mouth?
 Are you breathing in with your stomach muscles or taking shallow breaths?
 If you feel like you are taking all of the recommended steps, consult your doctor, as you might have more serious respiratory problems.

 11. Make running a consistent habit.

 The best way to regularize your breathing pattern is to keep exercising or running.
-Otherwise, you’ll find it hard to maintain your momentum every time you try to start.
+Otherwise, you’ll find it hard to maintain momentum every time you try to start.
 Research has shown the significance of consistency for effective running, as studies have found that the most reliable predictor of running performance is the amount of training one has consistently done over the past five years.

-Very useful information.
+1. Very useful information.
 As someone who used to run and had great difficulty breathing, I think this will be a great help of new runners coming behind me.

 – Nyxie